Eco (currency)

 The eco is the name for the proposed common currency of the Economic Community of West African States (ECOWAS).
 Plans originally called for the West African Monetary Zone (WAMZ) states to introduce the currency first, which would eventually be merged with the euro-pegged CFA franc which is used by the French-speaking West African region within the West African Economic and Monetary Union (UEMOA).
-This will also enable the UEMOA states to gain complete fiscal and monetary independence from France.
+This would also enable the UEMOA states to gain complete fiscal and monetary independence from France.
 The UEMOA states have alternatively proposed to reform the CFA franc into the eco first, which could then be extended to all ECOWAS states.

 The eco has been pushed back several times since the launch of the ECOWAS single currency project, with the fifth launch deadline set for July 2027.

 Ten criteria

 The West African Monetary Institute (WAMI) set out ten convergence criteria that must be met for the eco to be implemented.
 These criteria are divided into four primary and six secondary criteria.
 Up to the fiscal year 2011, only Ghana has been able to meet all the primary criteria in any single fiscal year.

 The four primary criteria to be achieved by each member country are: